meldontaragon/cdw-unit-cell-generator/README.md

       14. Strain b axis (T/F)
       15. Strain c axis (T/F)

-In addition to those options above, the following two options can be added after to specify the amount of strain:
+In addition to those options above, the following four options can be added after to specify the amount of strain:

+      16. Absolute/Relative Strain (T/F)
+      17. Strain Value (Ang or %)
-      16. Minimum strain (%)
+      18. Minimum strain (#)
-      17. Maximum strain (%)
+      19. Maximum strain (#)

 The a', a'', b', and b'' parameters are the two-vectors that specify the super-cell size.
 These describe how the super-cell is constructed in terms of